 Year-end is a popular time for charitable giving.
-The type of gift (appreciated stock or cash from a brokerage account, contributions of appreciated stock to a donor-advised fund, cash gift from an IRA, etc.) should be carefully considered in the context of your overall tax situation.
-Tax law changes at the end of 2017 add to the importance of a well-thought-out annual charitable giving plan.
-For example, the standard deduction was doubled (in 2019, $24,400 for a couple filing jointly or $27,000 for a couple both over age 65), so if available Schedule A deductions do not exceed the higher standard amount, charitable gifts are effectively not tax deductible.
-The following are tax-efficient charitable gifting options for those taking the standard deduction.
+The type of gift (appreciated stock or cash from a brokerage account, contributions of appreciated stock to a donor-advised fund, a cash gift from an IRA, etc.) should be carefully considered in the context of your overall tax situation.
+Tax law changes from the end of 2017 add to the importance of a well-thought-out annual charitable giving plan.
+For example, the standard deduction for married-filing-jointly (MFJ) is $25,900 in 2022 compared to $12,700 in 2017.
+For a single taxpayer, the standard deduction rose to $12,950 in 2022 versus $6,350 in 2017, so if available Schedule A deductions do not exceed the higher standard amount, charitable gifts are effectively not tax deductible.

-- Qualified charitable distribution (QCD): If you’re over 70 ½ and taking a required minimum distribution (RMD), charitable gifts made directly from an IRA reduce taxable IRA distributions dollar for dollar.
+- Qualified charitable distribution (QCD): f you’re over 70.5, charitable gifts made directly from an IRA reduce taxable IRA distributions dollar for dollar.
 A charitable gift from an IRA is called a QCD.
 These types of gifts were made a permanent part of the tax code in early 2016.
-Another benefit of the QCD is the possibility of reducing Medicare Parts B and D premiums, which are determined by modified adjusted gross income (MAGI = AGI + tax-exempt interest).
+Another benefit of the QCD is the possibility of reducing Medicare Part B and D premiums, which are determined by modified adjusted gross income (MAGI).
+Calculate MAGI by adding adjusted gross income (AGI) and tax-exempt interest.
 This year, there are five tiers of MAGI that determine Medicare Parts B and D premiums.
-A QCD reduces MAGI, so charitable gifts made through an IRA could lower income enough to drop into a lower MAGI tier, thereby reducing Medicare Parts B and D premiums.
+A QCD reduces MAGI, so charitable gifts made through an IRA could lower income enough to drop into a lower MAGI tier, thereby reducing Medicare B and D premiums.

 - Donor-advised funds (DAF): Grouping several years of charitable giving into one year (often called front-loading) allows gifts to be itemized along with other available Schedule A deductions.
-Appreciated stock that is overweighted in a taxable portfolio can be reduced by gifting shares to a DAF.
-No tax is realized upon the transfer.
-In subsequent years after the DAF is funded, gifts are made from the DAF rather than from a brokerage account.
-Structuring a charitable giving plan to incorporate a DAF allows a client to time contributions in years to achieve the greatest tax benefit while maintaining the same level of annual gifting.
+Appreciated stock that is over-weighted in a taxable portfolio can be reduced by gifting shares to a DAF.
+Using appreciated stock for charitable giving is tax efficient since you avoid capital gains tax on the appreciation.
+In subsequent years after the DAF is funded, gifts are made from the Physical Environment (eg. Home) Friends and Family Significant Other / Romance Personal Growth and Learning Fun, Leisure and Recreation Career Money Health Example DAF rather than from a brokerage account.
+Structuring a charitable giving plan to incorporate a DAF allows you to time contributions to achieve the greatest tax benefit while maintaining the same level of annual gifting.

-Make sure to read our related blog post Tax Implications of Charitable Giving and download our whitepaper Four Strategies to Help Maximize Charitable Deduction Contributions.
+Make sure to read our related blog post Tax Implications of Charitable Giving and download our whitepaper Charitable Gifting Strategies to Maximize Income Tax Benefits.

 Retirement plan contributions